harrysillifant/EoScope/README.md

-# MNIST ReLU Live Metrics Repo
+# ReLU Net Live Metrics

 This repository contains a PyTorch-based training script for a simple ReLU fully-connected network on MNIST and tools to compute & visualize (live/video) the following metrics as training proceeds: